MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Instructions

-1. Create a free Google Data Studio Account
+1. If you don't have a free Google Data Studio account, you need to [create it](https://datastudio.google.com/)
 2. Copy the report

    - Bring your mouse cursor to the top edge of the report window.
 Top navigation will appear.